BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 Well, first things first: [create a new conda environment](https://biapol.github.io/blog/johannes_mueller/entry_user_interf2/Readme.md#creating-your-environment). ("Another one?" 😩) Yes, better safe than sorry 😉.
 Don't forget to activate it.

-Napari website has a complete [tutorial](https://napari.org/plugins/stable/for_plugin_developers.html) for creating plugins, and I would say the easiest way is by using [cookiecutter](https://napari.org/plugins/stable/for_plugin_developers.html#cookiecutter-template).
+The napari website has a complete [tutorial](https://napari.org/plugins/stable/for_plugin_developers.html) for creating plugins, and I would say the easiest way is by using [cookiecutter](https://napari.org/plugins/stable/for_plugin_developers.html#cookiecutter-template).

 So, let's install and run cookiecutter: